Affiliate or partnerships: which growth lever to pick

 Partnerships demand the opposite: time, trust, real complementarity.
 They do not scale in number, but each solid partnership can carry real weight and last for years.
 It is a relational investment, not a campaign you launch and forget.

 For a solo founder, start with whichever is lightest to launch, usually a simple affiliate program, then build a few targeted partnerships with the tools your customers already use alongside yours.
 Calculate the cost per customer of each channel with the channel cost calculator.
+A simple spreadsheet and a handful of unique tracking links are enough to launch your first affiliate program without any dedicated software.

 Do not confuse it with referral